Something that I wrote because it seemed like a good idea at the time. This is my first Peter Pan story, and I hope at least someone enjoys it.

-Wendy was in love with Peter Pan.
-Wendy still is in love with Peter Pan.
-It is a fact she blushes at, because she cannot deny it.
-Even now, even with her husband looking over her shoulder as she holds Jane in her arms, something deep within her whispers that the warm breath on her neck does not belong to Peter Pan.
-She is in love with him, and will always be, even as her husband tries to capture the hidden kiss in the right hand corner of her mouth, fainter than her mother's, but still there.
+Wendy imagines she was in love with Peter Pan, all those years ago.
+Even now, her husband cannot capture the hidden kiss in the right hand corner of her mouth, fainter than her mother's, but still there.
 She loves her husband dearly.
 He is a good man, a loving man, and an excellent father.
-But he is not her boy, her magnificent, beautiful boy.
+But he is not, never will be, her first love.

 Still, she shivers when she realizes that she asked him to come with her.

 For a grown up Peter Pan could not exist.